Earn a Certificate of Completion in a Flexible Online Format

-ASA and the USC Leonard Davis School of Gerontology introduce a new five-week online educational course on understanding and identifying elder mistreatment offered exclusively to ASA members.
+ASA and the USC Leonard Davis School of Gerontology are offering a five-week online educational course on understanding and identifying elder mistreatment offered exclusively to ASA members.

 “Elder mistreatment has been recognized as a largely hidden public health problem that affects over one in ten older adults each year, or roughly seven million people aged 60 and older in the U.S. Recent research suggests that this number is even higher in other parts of the world.
 It is estimated that globally, 141 million older adults experience mistreatment by others.”